whentea/MiKTeX/README.md

-# MiKTex
+# MiKTeX
-a truly minimal latex editor
+a distribution of the TeX typesetting system for MS-WIN